laenion/chronos-input-driver/README.md

 For a list of all program options type `./chronos-input -h`

-If you are using your watch in joystick mode I would recommend calibrating it using jscal, otherwise your joystick will probably be very slow.

 Both the mouse and the joystick driver behave like real devices, have their own device entries (`/dev/input/[mouse?|js?]`) and thus can be configured and used with your existing applications.

 Mouse mode